iann0036/tf-cfn-provider/docs/providers/nsxt/README.md

 * `retry_on_status_codes` - (Optional) A list of HTTP status codes to retry on.
   By default, the provider will retry on HTTP error 429 (too many requests), essentially retrying on throttled connections.
+* `remote_auth` - (Optional) Would trigger remote authorization instead of basic authorization.
+This is required for users based on vIDM authentication.
+  The default for this flag is false.

 ## Supported Resources